peculiarrichard/skillchain/README.md

 ## Finished project

-You are welcome to visit the live website connected to the Ethereum Rinkeby network at https://skillchain.vercel.app/ 😁
+You are welcome to visit the live website connected to the Ethereum Goerli network at https://skillchain.vercel.app/ 😁

 ## Team Members